Supriya Sahu: Career

-Earlier, she worked as a Joint Secretary, Ministry of Information & Broadcasting, Government of India.
-Before central deputation, she served as Additional Collector of Vellore district and Managing Director, Tamil Nadu State AIDS Control Society (TANSACS).
-On 25 October 2016, she was elected as the new vice-president of the Asia-Pacific Broadcasting Union.
+In the earlier phase of her career, she held the position of Joint Secretary at the Ministry of Information & Broadcasting, Government of India.
+Prior to her transfer to the central government, she worked as an Additional Collector in the Vellore district and served as the managing director of the Tamil Nadu State AIDS Control Society (TANSACS).

-In February 2016, she was selected by Prasar Bharati, India's public service broadcaster, to be the Director General of state broadcaster Doordarshan after which the broadcaster had recommended her name to the information & broadcasting (I&B) ministry for approval.
-Sahu has earlier served as the director at I&B ministry and later got promoted to the post of Joint Secretary.
+On October 25, 2016, she was elected and appointed vice-president of the Asia-Pacific Broadcasting Union.
+She assumed the role of Acting President of the Asia-Pacific Broadcasting Union (ABU), which she handed over to the new president in October 2018.
+She was the first female vice-president of the ABU.

-In early 2018, she was appointed Acting President of Asia-Pacific Broadcasting Union (ABU), which she handed over to the new President in October 2018.
-She is also the first women Vice-President of ABU.
+In February 2016, she was chosen by Prasar Bharati, the public service broadcaster of India, to serve as the Director General of the state broadcaster, Doordarshan.
+Subsequently, the broadcaster recommended her name to the Ministry of Information & Broadcasting (I&B) for approval.
+Sahu had previously held the position of director at the I&B ministry and was later promoted to the post of Joint Secretary.